It seems everywhere you turn people are touting the importance of video.

 Email marketing brings an average of $35 for every $1 spent, but many businesses don’t know how to leverage the power of email to its full extent.

-Before you can have a high ROI on your email newsletters, you need a high click-through rate (CTR).
+Before you can have a high ROI on your email drip campaigns, you need a high click-through rate (CTR).
 Your CTR is the number of people clicking on the links in your emails.

 With email marketing, one way to increase the CTR of your newsletters is by adding a video as videos increase CTRs by 65%.
 Adding videos entices subscribers more than a plain-text link or a button.